Contact Us for a Free Consultation (213) 542-0979

 Jailhouse Informants

-Another thing I see the police doing very effectively is they'll use jailhouse informants to go try and talk to people which is a very effective tool that can be used.
+Another thing I see the police doing very effectively is they'll use jailhouse informants to try and talk to people, which is a very effective tool that can be used.
 They'll also put co-defendants together and just let them start talking to each other.
 There's nothing wrong with that.
 Those statements can all be used against somebody.
+It's important to be aware of these tactics, as they can lead to co-defendants inadvertently incriminating each other.

 About the Author